 Google Business Profile, formerly known as Google My Business, is one of the most powerful lead generation tools.

-If you are a local business, you need to be utilizing and optimizing your Google Business Profile.
+If you are a local business, you need to be utilizing and optimizing your Google Business Profile for Local SEO.

 Here are a few reasons why: